 Calling themselves Modernists or Mods for short, this youth sub-culture favored slim-fitting tonic and mohair suits with narrow pants and lapels, along with polo shirts, Oxford button-down shirts, chinos, argyle socks, Madras plaid shirts and penny loafer shoes.
 They also turned to the military surplus stores for unissued M51 US army parkas to protect their clothes while racing around London on Lambretta or Vespa Italian scooters.

-Get the look: A cable knit jumper combined with a Harrington jacket will give you a classic Steve McQueen look.
+Get the outfit: A cable knit jumper sweater combined with a Harrington jacket will give you a classic Steve McQueen look.
 Add some well-pressed chinos and a pair of loafers and for extra cool points, try tortoiseshell wayfarer sunglasses.

 For a more tailored outfit, a three-buttoned slim-fit suit with very thin notch lapels, a spearpoint collared shirt and a skinny knitted tie with make you look like Brian Jones.
 Add an M51 style parka and you will have nailed the British mod look.